Embrace a Healthy, Respectful Manhood

 a.
 Allow men and boys to cry.

-2. Do not conforming to the pressure to always be fearless and in control.
+2. Do not conform to the pressure to always be fearless and in control.

 a.
 Allow men and boys to be and act afraid.